Music at Nativity

 Other Instruments

 We are glad to use a variety of instruments to enhance the music in our worship services.
-On several occasions throughout the year, we assemble a band to accompany the singing.
-If you play an instrument and would like to play, please Email Bradley Burgess, our Lay Associate for Music, Communications and Administration.
+On several occasions throughout the year, we assemble a band to play during the 10:30 worship service.
+If you play an instrument and would like to be part of the band, please Email Bradley Burgess, our Lay Associate for Music, Communications and Administration.

 We are also blessed to have parishioners who are professionally trained instrumentalists, including members of the North Carolina Symphony.
-From time to time they share their talents with us.
+From time to time they share their talents with us during the worship service or at special occasions.

 Art Around Nativity

-Look around Nativity and you will see the work of many gifted artists, some of whom are parishioners here.
+Look around Nativity and you will see the work of many gifted artists, some of whom are or have been parishioners here.

 The Altar